alphaka/SITE-Program-Pre-work/README.md

-# Pre-work - _Memory Game_
+# Memory Game_

-Hello from Alpha is a Light & Sound Memory game to apply for CodePath's SITE Program.
+Hello from Alpha is a Light & Sound Memory game

-Submitted by: ALPHA

-Time spent: 2 hours spent in total

 Link to project: https://glitch.com/edit/#!/blossom-climbing-icicle?path=README.md%3A13%3A13